-Feed costs are the largest element of our shell egg (farm) production cost, ranging from 55% to 62% of total farm production cost in the prior five fiscal years.
-Although feed ingredients, primarily corn and soybean meal, are available from a number of sources, we do not have control over the prices of the ingredients we purchase, which are affected by weather, various global and U.S. supply and demand factors, transportation and storage costs, speculators, and agricultural, energy and trade policies in the U.S. and internationally and most recently the Russia-Ukraine war.
-While we do not import corn or soy directly from the region, the Russia-Ukraine war has had a negative impact on the worldwide supply of grain, including corn, putting upward pressure on prices.
+Feed costs are the largest element of our shell egg (farm) production cost, ranging from 55% to 63% of total farm production cost in the last five fiscal years.

+Although feed ingredients, primarily corn and soybean meal, are available from a number of sources, we do not have control over the prices of the ingredients we purchase, which are affected by weather, various global and U.S. supply and demand factors, transportation and storage costs, speculators, and agricultural, energy and trade policies in the U.S. and internationally.
+More recently, the Russia-Ukraine War has had a negative impact on the worldwide supply of grain, including corn, putting upward pressure on prices.
+We saw increasing prices for corn and soybean meal for fiscal years 2022 and 2023 as a result of weather-related shortfalls in production and yields, ongoing supply chain disruptions and the Russia-Ukraine War and its impact on the export markets.
+Our costs for corn and soybean meal are also affected by local basis prices.
+Factors that can affect basis levels include transportation and storage costs.
+We saw basis levels increase in our areas of operation during fiscal 2023 as a result of higher transportation and storage costs, resulting in higher farm production costs during the year.

 Increases in feed costs unaccompanied by increases in the selling price of eggs can have a material adverse effect on the results of our operations and cash flow.
 Alternatively, low feed costs can encourage industry overproduction, possibly resulting in lower egg prices and lower revenue.